rooxie/omdb-php/README.md

 ```

 #### Search by title and other optional arguments
-Movie search always returns a raw array from the API and has an optional pagination parameter as the last argument:
+*Movie search method returns a raw array from the API response and has an optional pagination parameter as the last argument*
 ```php
 $movies = $omdb->search('arrival', 'movie', 2016, 1);
 ```

-Result:
+*Result*
 ```php
 Array
 (